superfet/faithfulco.github.io/content/conferences/2017-math/index.md

   city: Ibadan.
   country: Nigeria

-summary: Special Lecture Series held at the Department of Mathematics, University of Ibadan, Nigeria.
-Delivered by Prof Abass Sagna, Associate Prof., Laboratory of Mathematics and Modeling of Evry, France.
+summary: International Conference on Contemporary Mathematics and the Real World held at the Department of Mathematics, University of Ibadan, Nigeria on May 22-25, 2017.
 abstract: ","

 # Talk start and end times.